Eric Berne: Name and pseudonyms

 In 1943 he changed his legal name from Eric Lennard Bernstein to Eric Berne.

-Berne had an irrepressible sense of humour, which was particularly evident in his writing.
-For example, in his article entitled Who was condom?
-Berne wrote about the contraceptive, the condom, and whether a man named Condom ever existed.
 While at McGill he wrote for several student newspapers using pseudonyms.
 He continued to write under pseudonyms such as Cyprian St. Cyr ("Cyprian Sincere") in whimsical articles in the Transactional Analysis Bulletin.

 Personal life

 Berne was married three times.
 His first wife was Ruth Harvey (the Jorgensen biography used the pseudonyms of "Elinor" and "McRae" to protect the privacy of Berne’s first wife).
 They married in 1942, had two children, and divorced acrimoniously in 1945.
 In 1949 he married Dorothy DeMass Way, with whom he also had two children before their divorce in 1964.
-After his popular success, Eric married a third time, to Torre Peterson in 1967.
+After his popular success, Berne married a third time, to Torre Peterson in 1967.
 The couple took up residence in Carmel, California, where he wrote, but he continued some clinical work in San Francisco.
 This marriage also ended in divorce, in early 1970.

+Berne lived in a four-bedroom Victorian house on Carpenter Street in Carmel.
+The house dates back to 1888 and is one of the oldest structures in town, now listed on the Carmel Inventory of Historic Resources as the Eric Berne House.

+Berne had an irrepressible sense of humour, evident in his writing.